 Just below the headline, the ad also includes a review extension that shows their rating of 4.6 stars from 35,372 reviews.
 A good indication for anyone looking to buy from Argos as it shows off their impressive 3rd party reviews.
 The ad also displays their returns policy which is listed as 30+ on most items.
 This helps build trust by letting users know they can return items if they don’t like them within 30 days.

-The only thing this ad is really missing is the local store extension that automatically displays the nearest store based on the user’s location.
+The only thing this Google ad is really missing is the local store extension that automatically displays the nearest store based on the user’s location.
 Although Argos do use it on other ads, for whatever reason they haven’t decided to use it on this one (or Google has just not decided to display it).
 Which is a shame because the entire ad’s angle is based around local stores and collecting in store.
 Hopefully, after reading this they might decide to include it!

 10. Beds: Always Promote Your Sales